-When the output is shorted, the driver can deliver over 200A of current (depending on cabling, HV power supply setting, etc.).
-A current pulse of this magnitude is far in excess of the driver's maximum specification, and may cause damage to the driver, load and/or associated cabling.
+When the output is shorted, the driver can deliver over 40A of current (depending on cabling, HV power supply setting, etc.).
+A current pulse in excess of the driver's maximum specifications may cause damage to the driver, load and/or associated cabling.
+The power control should never be adjusted for more than 40A of pulse current.